sayande717/notes/topics/Computer-Architecture-and-Organisation.md

     - Level 1 (L1): This is the fastest and smallest cache, typically located directly on the processor chip.
 It has the shortest access time, but also the smallest capacity.
     - Level 2 (L2): Larger than L1 cache, it's often shared by multiple processor cores.
 Access times are slightly longer than L1, but still much faster than main memory.
     - Level 3 (L3): The largest and slowest cache, usually shared by all cores on a processor.
 It's used to store less frequently accessed data that's still more likely to be reused than data in main memory.

+## Cache Memory
+- A cache memory is a smaller, faster memory that stores most frequently accessed memory locations.
+### Terms
+- Cache Hit: Occurs when the data requested by the CPU is found in the cache memory.
+- Cache Miss: Occurs when the data requested by the CPU is not found in the cache memory and must be fetched from the main memory / secondary memory.
+- Hit Ratio: The percentage of memory accesses that result in a cache hit.
+- Miss Ratio: The percentage of memory accesses that result in a cache miss.
+- Latency: The time it takes to access data from memory.
+- Bandwidth: The amount of data that can be transferred in a given amount of time.
+- Blocks: The smallest unit of data that can be transferred between cache and main memory.
+- Block Frame / Cache Line: A fixed-size block of memory that is used to store data in the cache.

+### Block Placement
+1. Direct Mapping
+    - In direct mapping, each block of main memory maps to exactly one cache line.
+The mapping is determined by the memory address.
+    - The cache line is chosen using the formula:
+        $\text{Cache Line} = (\text{Block Address}) \% (\text{Number of Cache Lines})$
+    - Direct mapping is simple and fast but can lead to conflicts if multiple blocks map to the same cache line.
+This type of mapping is also known as one-to-one mapping.

+1. Set-Associative Mapping
+    - In set-associative mapping, the cache is divided into several sets, and each set contains multiple lines.
+A block of main memory maps to a specific set, but can be placed in any line within that set.
+    - The set is chosen using the formula:
+        $\text{Set} = (\text{Block Address}) \% (\text{Number of Sets})$
+    - Set-associative mapping provides a balance between direct and associative mapping, reducing conflicts while keeping the hardware complexity manageable.
+    - $N$ way set-associative cache: There are $N$ blocks present in $1$ set.

+2. Fully Associative Mapping
+    - In fully associative mapping, a block of main memory can be placed in any line of the cache.
+There are no restrictions on where a block can be placed.
+    - This mapping is determined by searching the entire cache to find an empty line or to replace an existing line.
+    - Fully associative mapping provides the highest flexibility and reduces conflicts, but it requires more complex hardware to search the entire cache for each memory access.

+### Locality of Reference:
+- **Temporal**: If the same storage location is accessed multiple times.
+Example: Accessing & Incrementing a counter variable.
+- **Spatial**: Spatial locality of reference refers to the tendency of a program to access data locations that are close to each other within a short period of time.
+This principle is based on the observation that programs often access memory addresses that are sequential or near each other.
+Example: Accessing array elements in succession.

+### Cache Update Policies
+- **Read Policies**:
+    - **Look Aside**:
+      - Steps:
+        1. The Application first checks the cache for the requested data.
+        2. If the data is not found in the cache (cache miss), the Application fetches the data from the main memory.
+        3. The fetched data is then placed in the cache for future accesses.
+      - The application needs to handle cache consistency.
+    - **Look Through**:
+      - Steps:
+        1. The CPU checks the cache for the requested data.
+        2. If the data is not found in the cache (cache miss), the CPU fetches the data from the main memory.
+        3. The fetched data is directly used by the CPU and also placed in the cache for future accesses.
+      - The cache consistency is handled by the CPU internally, the application doesn't need to handle it.

+- **Write Policies**:
+    - **Write Through**: In this policy, data is written to both the cache and the main memory simultaneously.
+This ensures data consistency between the cache and the main memory but can result in slower write operations.
+    - **Write Back**: In this policy, data is written only to the cache initially.
+The modified data is written back to the main memory only when it is evicted from the cache.
+This can improve write performance but requires additional mechanisms to ensure data consistency.
+    - **Write Around**: In this policy, data is written directly to the main memory, bypassing the cache.
+This can be useful for write-intensive applications where caching write operations may not provide significant performance benefits.

 # OpenMP
 - (Open Multi-Processing) is an API (Application Programming Interface) that supports multi-platform shared memory multiprocessing programming in C, C++, and Fortran.
 It is designed for parallel programming, enabling developers to write code that can run efficiently on multi-core and multiprocessor systems.
 OpenMP uses a set of compiler directives, library routines, and environment variables to specify parallelism in the code.